sendanor/docs.sendanor.com/src/forms/editing-form.md

     ![Form edit View](../img/lomake.app/form-edit-view-password-field-preview.png){ align=right }

-    The field can be added from *the Plus action* menu next to the page title.
+    New *password field* can be added using the `+`-button next to the page title.

-    The password field is intended for a secret text content.
+    This field is intended for a secret text content.

     You can see the preview on the right side of the editor.